code-and-co/codeandcodotcom/_posts/2018-05-11-senior-software-engineer.markdown

 {:.subtitle.mt-5.mb-3}
 Role & Responsibilities

+- Strong product sense and experience working closely with product designers
+- Excellent communication skills and a passion for tough technical challenges
+- Collaborate with our award-winning design and product team to rapidly iterate on the product
 - Experiment and play with latest tech stack on day to day basis and grow with the company
-- Passion and mindset to learn continuously to challenge the team
-- Technical Due Diligence consultancy opportunities, where you will learn and expose to various domains, enormous technologies and startups across the Europe
-- Think through mission critical situations in a consultancy environment, and work with amazing people
 - Opportunity to work on trending future technology such as Artificial Intelligence and Augmented Reality
-- Work in a collaborative, non-hierarchical environment and talent is valued than job title and experience
-- Strong communication and client-facing skills with the ability to work in a consulting environment is essential
-- Solve the problem using the latest tools and techniques
-- Hands-on coding, usually we prefer a pair programming environment
+- Hands-on coding, and be comfortable with pair programming
-- Building the quality code
-- Working in lots of different domains and client environments
 - Experience working with, or an interest in Agile Methodologies, such as Extreme Programming (XP) and Scrum
 - Knowledge of software best practices, like Test-Driven Development (TDD) and Continuous Integration (CI)

 {:.subtitle.mt-5.mb-3}
+Core Tech Stack

+We are proud to not have a go-to stack but choose the right tool for the job at hand.
+We currently enjoy working with JavaScript, Elixir, Ruby, Swift, Kotlin, React, React Native, Flutter, PostgreSQL, Serverless Architecture/ FaaS, AWS, Redis, and more.

+{:.subtitle.mt-5.mb-3}
 What would make a perfect fit

+- You want to lead a product or feature from inception to launch, and own large parts of the product’s execution
-You are curious about learning new technologies, want to experiment with various product ideas and want to grow with the amazing people from different backgrounds and expertise.
+- You are curious about learning new technologies and you love learning
+- You enjoy experimenting with various product ideas and technologies
+- You enjoy working on multiple platforms, domains, and problems
+- Build, test, and release product-facing features with stringent correctness and scalability requirements

 {:.subtitle.mt-5.mb-3}
 What you can expect from us

-- Close guidance from a mentor
+- High standard of engineering quality
+- High impact roles at a small company
+- Have a dedicated mentor in the first months who will review your code and help you get ramped up
 - A highly talented (and fun, of course) team from a range of disciplines and backgrounds
 - An environment to learn and excel in the tech industry
 - A modern office in the buzzing startup center of Rosenthaler Platz, surrounded by restaurants, bars, parks and more